antonarbus/q/README.md

 Authentication - checking if a user is the same as authorized initially

-(A) At registration we store at db email + hashed password with secrete sault + 'refresh' jwt token with 30d validity which contains email & role payload
+(A) At registration we store at db email + hashed password with secrete sault + `refresh` jwt token with 30d validity which contains email & role payload

 (B) Client is authorized by comparing email & password's hash against stored email and hashed password.

-(C) On successful authorization the server issues new 15 min 'access' jwt token and issues new 'refresh' jwt token if pervious one is expired.
+(C) On successful authorization the server issues new 15 min `access` jwt token and issues new `refresh` jwt token if pervious one is expired.

-(D) 'refresh' jwt token is needed for future user authentication to avoid asking for credentials on every protected http request.
+(D) `refresh` jwt token is needed for future user authentication to avoid asking for credentials on every protected http request.

-(E) 'refresh' token is saved id db and on server in secured cookies on successful login.
+(E) `refresh` token is saved id db and on server in secured cookies on successful login.
-On every protected api request we verify 'refresh' token and check if it is the same as in db.
+On every protected api request we verify `refresh` token and check if it is the same as in db.

 (F) If we want to forbid user's access we may simply delete 'refresh' token from db.

-(G) 'access' token is stored locally in memory on client side and is attached to request http headers 'access-jwt-token' for protected api requests.
+(G) `access` token is stored locally in memory on client side and is attached to request http headers `access-jwt-token` for protected api requests.

-(H) 'access' token is attached by 'request' interceptor in ´axiosWithAuth´.
+(H) `access` token is attached by 'request' interceptor in `axiosWithAuth`.
-If we do a request to a protected endpoint we just use ´axiosWithAuth' instance to avoid attaching token manually.
+If we do a request to a protected endpoint we just use `axiosWithAuth` instance to avoid attaching token manually.

-(I) or protected apis the 'verifyTokenMiddleware' is used to check the 'access' token.
+(I) or protected apis the `verifyTokenMiddleware` is used to check the `access` token.
 Verification is fast and does not require database.
-If the token is ok then the request goes forward, otherwise a response of status ´401´ is returned.
+If the token is ok then the request goes forward, otherwise a response of status `401` is returned.

-(J) 'access' token expires in 15 min.
+(J) `access` token expires in 15 min.
-'Response' interceptor in 'axiosWithAuth' checks for 401 status and if it is the 401 status, it makes additional request for new 'access' token by presenting a 'refresh' token in cookies, which has 30d expiry time.
+'Response' interceptor in `axiosWithAuth` checks for `401` status and if it is the `401` status, it makes additional request for new `access` token by presenting a `refresh` token in cookies, which has 30d expiry time.

-(K) 'axiosWithAuth' remembers initial request with all parameters when it got 401 error and after getting successful refreshed tokens it repeats initial http request.
+(K) `axiosWithAuth` remembers initial request with all parameters when it got `401` error and after getting successful refreshed tokens it repeats initial http request.

-(L) If 'refresh' token is invalid or old, then 'access' token is not issued, client is considered as unauthorized and new login action is required.
+(L) If `refresh` token is invalid or old, then `access` token is not issued, client is considered as unauthorized and new login action is required.

-(M) If a user is deleted from the database, he is still authorized for short time until 'access' token is expired (15 min).
+(M) If a user is deleted from the database, he is still authorized for short time until `access` token is expired (15 min).
 We should consider the duration of access token depending on sensitivity of our data.